 If you’re looking to rent in Indy, checking out the best neighborhoods to live in is a must.
 To make things easier for you, here are some of our top picks: Downtown Indianapolis, Broad Ripple, Castleton, Brockton, Crooked Creek, Bayview and North Willow.

-The neighborhood where you’ll live is one of the most important criteria when browsing apartments in Indy.
+The neighborhood where you’ll live as a renter is one of the most important criteria when browsing apartments in Indy.
 Fortunately, when it comes to the best neighborhoods in Indianapolis — we’re talking loads of opportunities and entertainment — the city has a few very charming aces up its sleeve.
 From the surprisingly picturesque downtown to serene options up north, these Midwestern neighborhoods will show you that moving to Indianapolis might be the best decision you’ll ever make.
 And, to help you choose a place to live, we’ve made a list of Indy’s top neighborhoods.

 Head to Keystone at the Crossing if you’re on the lookout for a neighborhood after your own heart.
 Residents here are predominantly renters because the area fits just about any type of renter.
 For instance, young professionals are drawn to the concentration of jobs and thriving sector nearby, whereas families prefer it for the peace and quiet.
 The neighborhood is also a shopping haven, the heart of which is the renowned Fashion Mall at Keystone.
-Apartments in Keystone at the Crossing go for around $1,082.